Experience Matters

 Additional Testing Services for Hospital Compounding

-The experience and knowledge of our team, outstanding customer service, and state-of-the-equipment make Eagle the best choice for all of your testing needs.
+The experience and knowledge of our team, outstanding customer service, and state-of-the-equipment make Eagle the best choice for all your testing needs.

 Media-fill testing should be performed by all sterile compounding facilities to evaluate and/or qualify an operator’s aseptic technique and challenge the aseptic process.
 The aseptic process is simulated utilizing soybean-casein digest, a liquid media supporting and promoting microbial growth, under worst-case conditions.